Gabriel Abbo

 Gabriel Abbo (26 June 1883 – 20 October 1954) was a French politician, born in Sidi Daoud, Algeria (then named Abbo).

+Abbo's grandfather had founded the village of Abboville, which was named after the family, and his father owned several important Algerian vineyards.

 From 1921 to 1924, Abbo represented a French Algerian constituency (Anciens départements d'Algérie) at the Chamber of Deputies for the Republican-Socialist Party.